Bapu Biru Vategaonkar

+Following his release, Vategaonkar underwent a transformation, becoming a spiritual guide who conducted religious discourses and advocated for social justice.
+He emphasized the importance of standing against injustice and encouraged people to avoid vices like alcohol.His life story has been featured in media interviews and inspired cultural works, including a biopic where actor Milind Gunaji portrayed him, and a play titled "Prisoner of Kagal Jail."

 Media

 He has been interviewed in the programme "desh yatra" on IBN-Lokmat and on Jai Maharashtra TV.
 A bio-pic on Vategaonkar has been made.
 Milind Gunaji played Vategaonkar's role in the film.
 The play "Prisoner of Kagal jail that is Bapu Bhiru Vategaonkar" has been set on his life, this play has been produced by Mangala Bansode daughter of Vithabai Bhau Mang Narayangaonkar.
 Vategaonkar's earlier exploits were mentioned in a news story about a daring escape made by a criminal who escaped from his police escort.